I N S I D E C H E F C H A O U E N

 T H E A R R I V A L I N T H E B L U E P E A R L

-After landing at Tangeri airport, we met Karim, a young taxi diver, with which we immediately became friends.
+After landing at Tangeri airport, we met Karim, a young taxi diver, with who we immediately became friends.
 He took us to Chefchaouen, a trip that lasted a bit more than two hours, during which he told us interesting things about his country and culture.

 Once in Chefchaouen, Karim offered himself to guide us to the hotel.
 It was very kind and careful.
 We booked a room at Dar Blue Pearl, located in the Medina of Chefchaouen, a place perfect for move around at our identified spots.